Volvo XC60 SUV - Practicality & boot space

 The only other potential concern is the rear-seat access for parents with child seats, because the rear door opening is on the narrow side.
 Of course, being so much shorter means there’s no room for a third row of seats.
 If you want to carry seven, you’ll need to upgrade to the XC90 or look at alternatives like the Land Rover Discovery Sport instead.

 While Volvo used to be famous for its box-on-wheels estate cars, the XC60 has a far more stylish and premium design.
-This does come at the cost of boot space though, which measures 505 litres to the window line, 635 litres to the roof and expands to 1,432 litres if you fold down the rear seats.
+This does come at the cost of boot space though, which measures 483 litres to the window line, decreasing by 20 litres for the PHEVs.
+This expands to 1,410 and 1,385 litres respectively if you fold down the rear seats.
 Some rivals offer handles in the boot to do this, but the XC60 does not.
 However, if you have the optional air suspension fitted, you can lower the rear of the car from a button inside the boot to make loading easier.

 Space behind the rear seats just manages to beat the Porsche Macan and Lexus NX, but both the Audi Q5 and BMW X3 have 550 litres and the longer Jaguar F-Pace has 650 litres.
 A powered tailgate is fitted as standard.

 Every regular petrol and diesel version of the XC60 can tow a braked trailer weighing up to 2,400kg, which should provide owners with plenty of scope for towing large trailers, caravans or even a horsebox.
 The plug-in hybrid T6 and T8 Recharge models have an upper limit of 2,250kg but this is still more than most cars, estates and crossovers.